 I’ve seen couples in relationships in which they continually try to outdo or outperform the other person.
 At first, it can seem innocent and fun to keep pushing one another.
 And if it is done in a healthy manner that helps you both work toward a common goal, it can be ok to some extent.
 But, doing this in the long-term with a constant focus on outperforming one another can wreak havoc on to both parties.
 What benefits a relationship in entirety is when you genuinely support one another versus competing with one another.

-3. Every couple has problems and generally they don’t change over time.
+3. Every couple has problems and generally, they don’t change over time.
 Chris joked in his routine that the issues you have at the beginning of the relationship are usually present throughout your relationship.
 He’s correct.
 It is the nature of any relationship.
-You are not going to agree on everything and sometimes you will have moments where have difficulty getting along with one another.
+You are not going to agree on everything and sometimes you will have moments where you have difficulty getting along with one another.

 The key to managing these moments is to be willing to forgive and let go.
-Problems that were surface level in the beginning can intensify as you spend more time with someone and the relationship progresses.
+Problems that were surface level, in the beginning, can intensify as you spend more time with someone and the relationship progresses.

 When this happens and you want to give up is to think back to the beginning of your relationship.
 At the beginning of your relationship, you probably took the approach that you could conquer all no matter what problems the two of you faced.
-It’s this same perspective and focus you need to have throughout your relationship.
+It’s this same perspective and focuses you need to have throughout your relationship.
 Learn to work through your issues and more importantly don’t hold a grudge.
 Grudges can quickly obliterate even the best relationship.

 4. Relationships fall apart when only one person is working on the relationship.
 When one person takes on everything in the relationship and when I reference everything I’m talking about trying to fix the relationship, be the primary communicator, problem solver, always initiate intimacy, the relationship is doomed from the start.